abbodi1406/BatUtil/W10MUI/README.md

 * UUP links depends on Update ID to fetch the files from Microsoft servers

-but sometimes, those Update IDs stop working or get removed by Microsoft
+sometimes, those Update IDs stop working or get removed by Microsoft

 the LangPacks/OnDemand files themselves are the same for all releases of the same build number